 The Restoration and Protection grant program focuses on protecting and restoring the natural processes that create and sustain the nearshore ecosystem.
 The intent is to regain some of the ecosystem goods and services that have been lost as a result of more than a century of human development in the region.

-The 2020 ESRP Restoration and Protection grant program is now accepting applications!
+The 2020 ESRP Restoration and Protection grant program is now closed.
 For more information, visit the ESRP Restoration and Protection Grant Program page.

 Regional Pre-Design grants are key investments that inform our ESRP Learning Program.
 These projects direct future investments by investigating potential restoration outcomes at a regional and ecosystem scale to directly inform construction siting and design.
 The projects help us understand how we can improve the effectiveness of habitat restoration in Puget Sound.

-The 2020 ESRP Regional Pre-Design application period is now open!
+The 2020 ESRP Regional Pre-Design application period is now closed.
 For more information, visit the ESRP Regional Pre-Design Projects page.

 For more information about currently and previously funded projects, visit the Salish Sea Wiki page.

 The Small Grants Program has similar goals as the restoration and protection program with a focus on local engagement and restoring and protecting beach systems.
 Projects are eligible to receive awards between $30,000 and $150,000.
 At least $500,000 is available each biennium for the program.

 The 2020 ESRP Small Grants Program grant program is now closed.
 For more information, visit the ESRP Small Grants Program page.

 The ESRP has created a series of story maps that showcase the importance of restoring the nearshore natural environment using innovative and multi-benefit solutions.
 The ESRP also created a short documentary, Lifeblood, with funding through the National Oceanic and Atmosphere Administration (NOAA) and the expertise of Seattle production company CaravanLab.